 Kate has also been the editor of a local magazine, fulfilled her dream of working in a bookstore, served on numerous campaigns, founded a non-profit organization that helped widows in times of distress, and sold Eskimo pies on the corner of 6th and Main Streets in Richmond, Virginia as a summer job growing up.

-Currently, in addition to her writing, speaking and media work, Kate advises political candidates as well as businesses and organizations, both formally and informally, on policy development, messaging and media.
+Currently, in addition to her speaking, writing and media work, Kate advises political candidates as well as businesses and organizations on policy development, messaging and media.

 In 2005, Kate received Young America’s Foundation’s prestigious Torch of Freedom Award.
 She has also served on Young America's Foundation's board of directors.